saadfareed/saadfareed/README.md

 - 👯 I’m looking to collaborate with other content creators and developers.

 - 📢 Love to teach and inspire students.
-Taught over more then 1k students.
+Taught over more than 1k students.

 - 🥅 2021 Goals: Contribute more to Open Source projects.